swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 file and replacing the text with a name for the repository.
 Mine will be called "Reproducible Science".
 You may call yours anything you like.

-    $ kate description &
+    $ nano description

 Step 4 : Applications sometimes create files that are not needed.
-For example, kate creates a temporary file called 'filename~' when you edit the file 'filename'.
+For example, emacs creates a temporary file called 'filename~' when you edit the file 'filename'.
 You can ask git to ignore such files by editing the file '.git/info/exclude'.
 Edit the file to ignore files the end with '~'.